symfony/symfony-docs/book/doctrine.rst

 Now, right before the entity is first persisted, Doctrine will automatically call this method and the ``createdAt`` field will be set to the current date.

+There are several other lifecycle events that you can hook into.
 For more information on other lifecycle events and lifecycle callbacks in general, see Doctrine's `Lifecycle Events documentation`_.

 .. sidebar:: Lifecycle Callbacks and Event Listeners